ROCm/AMDMIGraphX/README.md

 ` cmake --build . --config Release --target install ` **OR** ` make install `

 This will install the library to the `CMAKE_INSTALL_PREFIX` path that was set.

+Alternatively, to build the library using the 'Debug' configuration:

+` cmake --build . --config Debug `

+The cmake environment variable `CMAKE_BUILD_TYPE` may also be modified to either `Debug` or `Release` to set the build mode.

 ## Running the tests